-- The Federal Reserve’s efforts to combat inflation have modestly slowed employment growth, but overall labor markets remain in expansion.
-National office-using employment is now 3.9% above pre-pandemic levels, led by technology, advertising, media and information (TAMI) companies.
-Accordingly, technology companies accounted for 40.5% of all leasing activity through the third quarter of 2022; however, technology firms have been somewhat reactive to the worsening economic outlook and have undertaken strategic layoffs and hiring freezes.
+- The Federal Reserve’s efforts to combat inflation have modestly slowed employment growth, but overall, labor markets remain in expansion and national GDP growth was healthy at 2.9% in the fourth quarter of 2022.
+National office-using employment is now 1.3% above December 2019 levels, led by technology, advertising, media and information companies.
+Accordingly, technology companies drove much of the leasing activity over the last two years; however, technology firms have also been strongly reactive to the worsening economic outlook and many major employers have undertaken strategic layoffs and hiring freezes.

 United States Office Market Overview

-The United States office market continued to soften through the third quarter of 2022, weighed down by growing economic headwinds and continued caution among occupiers to undertake long-term, growth-focused office commitments.
-Despite these challenges, in-office occupancy has risen to a post-pandemic high in November.
+The United States office market continued to soften through the final quarter of 2022, weighed down by growing economic headwinds and continued caution among occupiers to undertake long-term, growth-focused office commitments.
+Despite these challenges, in-office occupancy remained near the post-pandemic high in February of 2023.

 Thank you for sharing your information with Newmark!